-Virginia Talcum Powder Lawsuit Lawyers
+Virginia Beach Talcum Powder Lawyer

 Women and Talcum Powder

 Talcum powder was used for decades before a possible link with ovarian cancer was made.
 Women applied talcum powders to their private parts or sprinkled it on undergarments.
-However, as long ago as the 1970s warnings about the dangers of asbestos contaminating talk products during mining were issued.
+However, as long ago as the 1970s, warnings about the dangers of asbestos contaminating talc products during mining were issued.
 In recent years, studies have suggested a link between talc and cancer.
 The big pharmaceutical companies have failed to act on the warnings.
-Some lawsuits claimed they sought to suppress evidence about the dangers of products like J&J's Baby Powder and Shower-to-Shower talc.
+Some lawsuits claimed they sought to suppress evidence about the dangers of products like J&J’s Baby Powder and Shower-to-Shower talc.

 The Link Between Talcum Powder and Ovarian Cancer

 The American Cancer Society has noted the potential link between talcum powder and cancer of the ovaries when powder particles travel through the vagina and reach the ovaries.

 Many studies have been conducted into a possible link, but the results have been variable.
 While some studies have alluded to a slight increase in risk others reported no significant link.

 The Cancer Society says if there is an increased risk of ovarian cancer from using talc products, it’s likely to be small.
 However, as talc is used in many products, it urges caution.
 Research into the potential dangers is ongoing.